bluesky-social/atproto-website/content/blog/create-post.md

 }
 ```

-## Quote Posts and Other Record Embeds
+### Quote Posts

-"Quote Post" are an example of embedding a reference to another record in a post.
-Specifically, a reference to another post record (`app.bsky.feed.post`).
-Some of the other record types which are commonly embedded are lists (`app.bsky.graph.list`) and feed generators (`app.bsky.feed.generator`).
+When you post a quote post, you're embedding a reference to another post record (the original post) in a post (the quote post).
+The post record type is `app.bsky.feed.post`, but you can also embed other record types in a post, like lists (`app.bsky.graph.list`) and feed generators (`app.bsky.feed.generator`).

-Record embeds are the first of several "embed" options for posts; other examples that we will cover are images and external embeds (webpage "cards").
-The Lexicon specifies that the `embed` field is a `union` type, which means only a signal embed type can be included in a single post, and whatever embed object is included needs to disambiguate itself with a `$type` field.
-This means that, for example, you can not embed both a post record ("quote post") *and* embed images in the same post.
+Posts can have several types of embeds: record embeds, images and exernal embeds (like link/webpage cards, which is the preview that shows up when you post a URL).
+The [Lexicon for embeds](https://atproto.com/lexicons/app-bsky-embed) specifies that only a single embed type can be included per post, and that the embedded object needs to include a `$type` field.
+In practice, this means that, for example, you cannot embed both a post record ("quote post") *and* embed images in the same post.

-A record embed reference (`app.bsky.embed.record`) is a "strong reference", similar to reply post references.
+A record embed reference (`app.bsky.embed.record`) is a strong reference, similar to reply post references.
 We can use the same helpers to parse a reference (AT URI or `https://bsky.app` URL) and call `com.atproto.repo.getRecord` to get the CID:

 ```python
 def get_embed_ref(ref_uri: str) -> Dict: